N Ice with Vitamin C Side Effects

 4. "Product Information.
 Cemill (ascorbic acid)."
 Abbott Pharmaceutical, Abbott Park, IL.

-It is possible that some side effects of N Ice with Vitamin C may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of N Ice with Vitamin C may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about N Ice with Vitamin C (ascorbic acid)